Musicals101.com

 b.
 Nov.
 5, 1891 (Philadelphia) - d.
 June 5, 1969 (New York City)

-Born to relative wealth, Freedley was one of the last of that once respected breed known as "gentlemen producers."
+Born to relative wealth, Freedley was among the last of that once-respected breed known as "gentlemen producers."
 After getting his start as a musical comedy performer, Freedley met Alex Aarons, with whom he would co-produce eleven Broadway musicals.
-They offered seven shows with scores by George and Ira Gershwin, including Lady Be Good (1924), Oh, Kay!
+They presented seven shows with scores by George and Ira Gershwin, including Lady Be Good (1924), Oh, Kay!
 (1926), Funny Face (1927) and Girl Crazy (1930).
-Aarons & Freedley also built The Alvin Theatre, which combined their first names (Al + Vin) – it is now called The Neil Simon.
+Aarons & Freedley built The Alvin Theatre, which combined their first names (Al + Vin) – it is now called The Neil Simon.
 The costly failure of Pardon My English (1933), combined with the financial pressures of the Great Depression, forced Aarons into retirement at age 45.
 Freedley retreated to a yacht for several months to hide from creditors and plan a comeback.
 Freedley then put together a dream team musical, with a score by Cole Porter and an all-star cast that included Ethel Merman, William Gaxton and comedian Victor Moore.
 Freedley's tactic was simple – he lied, telling each of these prominent figures that he had already signed all the others.
 After a tempestuous gestation, Anything Goes (1934) became one the biggest musical comedy hits of the 1930s.

 Over the next sixteen years, Freedley single-handedly produced seven Broadway musicals, including the Porter hits Red Hot and Blue (1936), Leave It to Me (1938), and Let's Face It (1941).
 He also produced the innovative Vernon Duke-John LaTouche musical Cabin in the Sky (1940), and directed a short-lived HMS Pinafore update called Memphis Bound (1945).
 Active in many philanthropic causes, Freedley was a longtime president of The Actor's Fund of America and the Episcopal Actor's Guild.
-His last production was the short-lived musical Great to Be Alive!
+His last Broadway production was the short-lived musical Great to Be Alive!
 (1950).

 Kaye, Judy